e74000/site/content/reads_ur_emails.md

 it supports adding/deleting tasks, error handling including panics and logging (via `slog`)

-i thought it was kind of neat so i might make it into its own library at some point. if you want to use it, drop me a dm on twitter and can move it into its own package.
+i thought it was kind of neat so i might make it into its own library at some point. if you want to use it, drop me a dm on twitter and i can move it into its own package.